Apple teases metaverse AR plans, stock jumps

 Apple analyst Ming-Chi Kuo and Bloomberg have reported Apple plans to introduce an AR headset by this or next year with glasses to follow later.
 Apple has not yet publicly acknowledged these plans.

-Apple's services revenue jumped by 24per cent to $19.5 billion in the just-ended holiday quarter, topping analysts' estimates of $18.6 billion.
+Apple's services revenue jumped by 24 per cent to US$19.5 billion in the just-ended holiday quarter, topping analysts' estimates of US$18.6 billion.
 The company added 785 million subscribers to its handful of paid services such as for streaming music and playing games, an increase from 620 million a year ago and 745 million last quarter.

 Cook separately on Thursday said that Apple's research and development efforts are focused on the intersection of hardware, software and services.